Standalone three or four bedroom family homes close to schools.

 Te Onekiritea Point (Bomb Point)

 Stunning Te Onekiritea Point (Bomb Point) is the jewel in Hobsonville Point's crown.
 A significant portion of the 11 hectares of rolling land with 270 degree water views will be preserved as a park so that all Aucklanders can enjoy it.
-Hobsonville Land Company is working with Auckland Council on plans for the park, but you are welcome to explore in the meantime.
+HLC is working with Auckland Council on plans for the park, but you are welcome to explore in the meantime.
 There is a track around the perimeter which makes a good walk or cycle.
 The land is dotted with reminders of its wartime history including munitions storage bunkers, one of which has been painted inside by grafitti artists, Cut Collective.

 Bomb Point is only accessible on foot or by cycle.